Ci2Lab/Michele_ASPIREv/README.md

 ```

-# Try Demos using Jupyter Notebook
+# Try demos using Jupyter Notebook

 The following Jupyter notebooks show how to use VIRASS for particular tasks, exlpaining step by step the functions.